andbrocode/SixDegreesOfFreedom/README.md

 )
 ```

+### Caution

+This is research code provided to you "as is" with NO WARRANTIES OF CORRECTNESS.
+Use at your own risk.

 ### Example Usage

 The package includes several Jupyter notebooks and workflows in the `examples/` directory:

 #### Jupyter Notebooks
 - Array-derived rotation computation from the Pinon Flats seismic array